-Where suspension would result in a pupil missing a public examination, the local governing body will consider the suspension before the test to decide whether the pupil should be reinstated in time to take the examination
+Where suspension or exclusion would result in a pupil missing a public examination, the governing board will consider the suspension or exclusion before the test to decide whether the pupil should be reinstated in time to take the examination.

-If it is not practicable for a sufficient number of governors to consider the decision before the examination, a smaller sub-committee will consider the exclusion and decide whether or not to reinstate the pupil.
+If it is not practicable for a sufficient number of governors to consider the decision before the examination, a smaller sub-committee will consider the suspension or exclusion and decide whether or not to reinstate the pupil.

-In light of the above, the local governing body will also consider whether it would be appropriate to allow the excluded pupil to enter the premises to take the examination.
+In light of the above, the local governing body will also consider whether it would be appropriate to allow the suspended or excluded pupil to enter the premises to take the examination.

-When considering the reinstatement of an excluded pupil, the local governing body will:
+When considering the reinstatement of a pupil, the local governing body will:

-- Only discuss the suspension/exclusion with the parties present at the meeting. - Ask for any written evidence prior to the meeting. - Circulate any written evidence and information to all parties, at least five school days in advance of the meeting. - Allow pupils and parents to be accompanied by a person of their choice to the meeting. - Consider what reasonable adjustments need to be made to support the attendance and contribution of parties at the meeting. - Identify the steps needed to enable and encourage the excluded pupil to attend the meeting and speak on their behalf, or how they may contribute personal views by other means if attendance is not possible. - Consider the interests and circumstances of the excluded pupil, including the grounds for exclusion.
+- Only discuss the suspension or exclusion with the parties present at the meeting. - Ask for any written evidence prior to the meeting. - Circulate any written evidence and information to all parties, at least five school days in advance of the meeting. - Allow pupils and parents to be accompanied by a person of their choice to the meeting.

+- Consider what reasonable adjustments need to be made to support the attendance and contribution of parties at the meeting. - Identify the steps needed to enable and encourage the suspended or excluded pupil to attend the meeting and speak on their behalf, or how they may contribute personal views by other means if attendance is not possible. - Consider the interests and circumstances of the pupil, including the grounds for suspension or exclusion.

-10. Reaching a decision
+12. Reaching a decision

-After considering exclusions, the local governing body will either:
+After considering suspensions and exclusions, the local governing body will either: